Theory of Supervibronic Transitions via Casimir Polaritons

 Because the molecular number is large under collective strong coupling, it becomes hard to maintain a significant electronic coherence among all TLSs over long times.
 Therefore, one may treat $\Re\rho_{\rm eg} \rightarrow 0$ as the long-time limit and obtain a simpler form of the photonic energy change:

-Eq. \eqref{eq:E_ph_change_final2} suggests that a sudden electronic transition may excite the IR photon mode by an amount depending quadratically on $N_{\rm e}$ as well as the change in the electronic permanent dipole moment $\Delta d$.
-Physically speaking, this result suggests that a sudden change in the permanent dipole moment of a material may generate real photons in IR cavities.
-Becasue the permanent dipole moment determines the dielectric properties, this finding aligns with previous work on the dynamical Casimir effect \cite{Uhlmann2004,Dodonov2010}, which discusses generating real photons via fast changes of the dielectric properties of the material.
-A more intuitive understanding of this dynamical Casimir effect is shown in the energy diagram of Fig. \ref{fig:demo}a.
+Eq. \eqref{eq:E_ph_change_final2} suggests that a sudden change in the permanent dipole moment ($\Delta d$) may generate real photons in IR cavities.
+Our simulations below show that $\Delta E_{\rm c}/\omega_{\rm c} \gg 1$, indicating the generation of a substantial number of IR photon quanta.
+This photon generation process can be interpreted as the release of the dipole self-energy contribution ($\frac{1}{2}\lambda_{\rm c}^2\avg{\hat{\mu}}^2$) in the IR photon energy via sudden electronic transitions.
+Because the permanent dipole moment determines the dielectric properties, this finding aligns with previous theoretical work on the dynamical Casimir effect \cite{Uhlmann2004,Dodonov2010} discussing generating real photons via fast changes of the dielectric properties of the material, which requires further experimental verification.
+A more intuitive understanding of our Casimir photon generation process is shown in Fig. \ref{fig:demo}a.

-To maintain a $N_{\rm e}^2$-scaling in Eq. \eqref{eq:E_ph_change_final2}, we have assumed that the electronic dipole orientations align in parallel with each other and all the TLSs are coherently excited by the external pulse.
-By contrast, for liquids composed of randomly oriented molecules or electronic transitions excited by incoherent thermal fluctuations, maintaining such a $N_{\rm e}^2$-scaling would be difficult.

 Under VSC, because the IR photon mode is hybridized with the vibrational bright mode, the sudden electronic transition can directly excite vibrational polaritons with the dynamical Casimir effect.
 These excited polaritons can be called as Casimir polaritons.
-At resonance conditions (i.e., when $\omega_{\rm v} = \omega_{\rm c}$), because the polaritons are an equal mixture of photonic and vibrational components (Fig. \ref{fig:demo}b), the excitation of the Casimir polaritons indicates that the vibrational degrees of freedom may receive a total amount of energy $\Delta E_{\rm v} \approx \Delta E_{\rm c} / 2$ \footnote{Here no dissipation pathway is considered}.
+At resonance conditions (i.e., when $\omega_{\rm v} = \omega_{\rm c}$), because the polaritons are an equal mixture of photonic and vibrational components (Fig. \ref{fig:demo}b), the vibrational degrees of freedom may receive a total amount of energy $\Delta E_{\rm v} \approx \Delta E_{\rm c} / 2$ \footnote{Here no dissipation pathway is considered}.
 When the photonic frequency is very different from the vibrational frequency, vibrational polaritons are no longer formed, so $\Delta E_{\rm v} \rightarrow 0$.
 With these two limits in mind, we can approximately write the energy gain in the vibrational degrees of freedom as